gabriel-r/alfred-deepl/README.md

 # Translate with Deepl

-Alfred 2 workflow, translates the selected or entered text with Deepl.
+Alfred 2 and 3 workflow, translates the selected or entered text with Deepl.

 ## WHAT IS DEEPL?
 https://www.deepl.com/translator is a translation service by DeepL GmbH,